NCCHC LEADERSHIP FELLOWS PROGRAM NAMES NEW DIRECTOR

 The Dr. Ted Martinez Jr. NCCHC Leadership Fellows Program

-Established 36 years ago, the National Community College Hispanic Council’s (NCCHC) mission includes preparation and support of Hispanic leaders in America’s community colleges, to the ultimate benefit of our students.
+Established almost 40 years ago, the National Community College Hispanic Council’s (NCCHC) mission includes preparation and support of Hispanic leaders in America’s community colleges, to the ultimate benefit of our students.
 One of NCCHC’s first ventures was to offer a leadership development program, with support from the Ford Foundation.
 We are proud that more than 20 of the 72 original fellows are now or have been community college presidents, and many others have moved to positions of increased responsibility as upper-level administrators.

 About the Program